Dung24-6/Dung24-6/README.md

 _**If one advances confidently in the direction of his dream, and endeavors to live the life which he had imagines, he will meet with a success unexpected in common hours.**_

 Henry David Thoreau

+_**Better it is to live one day seeing the rise and fall of things than to live a hundred years without ever seeing the rise and fall of things.**_

+The Buddha